leonletto/localhost-app-launcher/README.md

 - **Process Verification**: Ensures the application's process is active.
 - **Retries**: Automatically retries if the application doesn't start.
 - **Logging**: Includes a logging feature for easier troubleshooting.
+- **Security**: Uses a certificate published by you, which you configure for trust, so that all interactions are via SSL using your trusted certificates.
+It is hardcoded to listen only on 127.0.0.1.

 ## Usage